lhmrosso/XPolaris/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a submission of a new version.
 In this version I have:

-* Provided a link to the used webservices in the DESCRIPTION file.
+* Avoided PDF manual due to issues with r-devel-windows-x86_64-gcc10-UCRT.
-* Removed commented lines on the examples of Rd function files.
+* Added routine to check Internet resource and fail gracefully.
-* Used tempdir() to write function outputs instead of getwd().
+* Included the package citation.

 ## Test environments
-- R-hub windows-x86_64-release (r-release)
+- R-hub windows-x86_64-devel (r-devel)
 - R-hub ubuntu-gcc-release (r-release)
 - R-hub fedora-clang-devel (r-devel)